saltstack-formulas/cassandra-formula/README.rst

-Cassandra
+cassandra-formula
 ===============

-Formula to install Cassandra.
+Formula to install and configure Cassandra.

 .. note::